canonical/rust-best-practices/best-practices.md

 When read from top to bottom, a file should feel like a tour of the APIs it defines.
 The most important items should be defined further up the file, with their helpers below.
 No `impl` block should come before the type or trait to which it relates.
-In this way, lower-level implementation details are hidden from the user until they wish to know more, at which point, the reader having gained a good knowledge of the overall form of the code, they can read on to understand how it functions.
+In this way, lower-level implementation details are hidden from the reader until they wish to know more, at which point, having gained a good knowledge of the overall form of the code, they can read on to understand how it functions.

 ✅ Do this: